nessa01macias/Ventilation-Project/README.md

 # Ventilation-Project
-Created by Metropolia University of Applied Science students, 3rd yead, Smart IoT Systems major.
+Created by Metropolia University of Applied Science IT engineering students in the Smart IoT Systems major.
+Authors: Melany Macias, Daniel Radvanyi, Ha Do, Manish Subedi, Ahmed Al-Tuwaijari
 #### Web Application for ABB Ventilation Controller

 # Description
-The web user interface covers up this section of the ABB vent control project.
-The web application enables user interaction with the ABB vent.
-The following settings can be managed via the web user interface: The user can switch between automatic and manual modes in the mode menu.
-Speed - When the mode is in manual mode, the user can modify the ABB vent's speed.
-When the automatic mode is selected, the user can modify the pressure of the ABB vent.
-Additionally, on the stats page, the user can view the total statistics of the data kept in the database.
-User sessions, user activity, and sensor data, for instance, between two different time periods
+The web user interface covers up this section of the ABB ventilation control project.
+The web application enables user interaction with the LPCxpresso microcontroller that controls the fan and reads measurements from various sensors.
+The following settings can be managed via the web user interface's dashboard: the user can switch between automatic and manual modes; target speed when the user is in manual mode; target speed when the automatic mode is selected.
+Additionally, on the stats page, the user can view the detailed statistics of the measurement data kept in the database.
+User sessions, user activity and logins can be inspected on the user statistics page.
+The project also utilizes a separate *student* and *teacher/admin* account system.
 # Contents
 - [User manual](#user-manual)
   * [Installation](#installation)